Ast3roidPotato/p3padPKM/2022-2023 Sophomore/MA276 Intro To Proofs/Textbook Notes/Ch5.md

 onto means  that every element in B is being pointed to be at least 1 element of a.

-Bijective means that every elemtn
+Bijective means that every element in A is mapped to an element in B and every element in B is mapped to by an element in A.

 3. (Optional) What was the muddiest point?
 Do you have any unanswered questions?